 Now more than ever, companies need to understand the importance of being customer-centric in order to retain existing customers.
 Successful companies understand their customers and know how to leverage the feedback received to continually improve customer experience (CX).

 The key to being customer-centric is engaging, listening, and acting upon the feedback you receive from your customers.
 You want to make sure that your organization is consistently utilizing all three from start to finish.
 Don’t just engage and listen to the feedback your customers are providing, this is valuable information that you don’t want to go to waste and can be very valuable in your customer follow-up.

 According to HubSpot, voice of the customer (VoC) is the process of listening to customers about their experience using a product or service, sharing results within your organization, and interpreting feedback to improve customer experience and retention.

 HubSpot Academy Education Manager and host of Agency Unfiltered, Kevin Dunn, spoke during our latest Twin Cities HubSpot User Group: Voice of the Customer Optimization.
 During this meet-up, we learned why creating a voice of the customer program is critical for growth-minded businesses.

 A great — and surprising — voice of the customer example Kevin shared was Domino’s Pizza.
-Way back in 2009, Domino’s was perceived as the worst-tasting pizza in the U.S. and they knew changes needed to be made if they wanted to see any type of improvement.
+Back in 2009, Domino’s was perceived as the worst-tasting pizza in the U.S. and they knew changes needed to be made if they wanted to see any type of improvement.
 They had a new CEO who saw an opportunity to change the perception of Domino’s customer experience.
 His plan for success was based around four key components: